denismattos/Future-Expansion-Continued/README.md

 I love playing Unciv with Sullien's mod and was really frustrated when later versions of the game broke it.

 In the spirit of preservation, I believe multiple reuploads, mirrors and every other form of redundancy are not merely positive, but, indeed, needed, always.
-This is, after all, the beauty and strenght of open-source: the unlimited potential for collaboration between all and every person who's willing to contribute.
+This is, after all, the beauty and strength of open-source: the unlimited potential for collaboration between all and every person who's willing to contribute.

 The documentation now includes [a list of all other versions of Future Expansion I know of](docs/alternative_versions.md).
 I'll be glad to add any others that are reported to me.